mlflow/mlflow/docs/source/projects.rst

 Environment
     The software environment that should be used to execute project entry points.
 This includes all library dependencies required by the project code.
-See :ref:`project-environments` for more information about the software environments supported by MLflow Projects.
+See :ref:`project-environments` for more information about the software environments supported by MLflow Projects, including :ref:`Conda environments <project-conda-environments>` and
+    :ref:`Docker containers <project-docker-container-environments>`.

 You can run any project from a Git URI or from a local directory using the ``mlflow run`` command-line tool, or the :py:func:`mlflow.projects.run` Python API.
 These APIs also allow submitting the